 When the wind gets between 22 and 25 knots, you will probably feel the need for a second reef in the main.
-Remember, if you think you should reef--reef!
+Remember, if you think you should reef - then reef!
+A third reef point is a good modification to any cruising main.
+Note: On many of the Tayana 42 mains, the sail was made too long, and the boom will hit on the gallows when sheeted hard on the wind.
+This usually needs reduction of the foot.
+Cut up approximately 4" at the leach, tapering to 0" at the tack.
 As the wind increases, if you are sailing relatively close to the wind, it is better to remove the staysail first and leave the jib flying; if, on the other hand, you are on a broad reach, it is better to remove the jib and proceed under main and staysail.
 Remember, you cannot sail a cutter well under mainsail alone.
 The position of the mast generally prevents good balance and weather helm can make the yacht unmanageable.
-The TAYANA 37 will balance, however, under staysail alone, and the yacht will do very well in 40 knots or so of wind with the staysail alone drawing.
+The Tayana 42 will balance, however, under staysail alone, and the yacht will do very well in 40 knots or so of wind with the staysail alone drawing.

-SOUTHERN OFFSHORE YACHTS Generally recommends a sail inventory that includes a light weather sail such as a three quarter ounce cruising -spinnaker, spanker. or whatever name you prefer for such a sail.
-This sail will add greatly to your pleasure and boat speed in light winds--say up to 12 knots.
+Generally a sail inventory includes a light weather sail such as a three-quarter ounce cruising spinnaker, spanker, or whatever name you prefer for such a sail.
+This sail will add greatly to your pleasure and boat speed in light winds - say up to 12 knots.
 At greater wind speeds, working sails do fine.
 A Genoa is great for close wind work, but it is very bulky and difficult to stow.

-You will find that the TAYANA 37 has an amazing turn of speed under almost any wind conditions.
+You will find that the Tayana 42 has an amazing turn of speed under almost any wind conditions.
 You are going to surprise a lot of people out there when you go sailing by them.
 You will find that tacking is easy, and there is really no excuse for getting into irons even in light breezes.
-When you tack allow the yacht to go well through the wind--get her going off the wind and gradually bring her up close.
+When you tack allow the yacht to go well through the wind - get her going off the wind and gradually bring her up close.
 You will find that you will tack through 90 degrees with working sails in breezes of eight knots or more.